EPSN — Epsilon Energy Ltd.

 - Adjusted EBITDA: Increased by 75% year-over-year.

-- Dividends: The Board declared the seventeenth consecutive quarterly dividend and renewed a share buyback program covering up to 10% of shares outstanding.
+- Dividends: The company declared its seventeenth consecutive quarterly dividend and renewed its share buyback program covering up to 10% of shares outstanding.

 2. Strategic Updates and Business Highlights

-- Acquisition of PEEP Companies: Closed in November 2025, adding new production and over 100 high-rate drilling locations in the Powder River Basin.
+- Acquisition: Closed the acquisition of the PEEP companies, adding over 100 net high-rate drilling locations and a skilled operating team in the Powder River Basin.

 3. Forward Guidance and Outlook

-- Capital Expenditure Plans: Estimated net CapEx of $6 million for two Niobrara completions and $22 million for three Parkman wells in 2026.
+- Capital Expenditure: Estimated net CapEx for 2026 includes approximately $6 million for Niobrara completions, $22 million for Parkman drilling, and $4 million for Marcellus wells.

 4. Bad News, Challenges, or Points of Concern

-- Transaction Costs: The Peak acquisition incurred $6.9 million in transaction costs, impacting earnings.
+- Transaction Costs: The acquisition incurred $6.9 million in transaction costs, with some unrelated expenses impacting earnings.

-- Impairments: Notable impairments on wellbores in Canada and New Mexico due to suboptimal performance and reserve revisions.
+- Impairments: Experienced impairments on wellbores in Canada and New Mexico due to lower oil prices and underperformance.

 5. Notable Q&A Insights

-- Capital Allocation Strategy: Approximately 50% of investment over the next two years will focus on Powder River Basin assets, with the remainder split between Marcellus and Barnett.
+- Capital Allocation: Approximately 50% of investment over the next two years will focus on Powder River Basin assets, with the remainder split between Marcellus and Barnett.

-- Asset Optimization: The company is exploring the sale of non-core assets, including an overriding royalty interest in Marcellus and a Colorado office building, to enhance liquidity and focus on high-value projects.
+- Asset Optimization: The company is exploring the sale of non-core assets, including an overriding royalty interest package in the Marcellus and a Colorado office building, to optimize its portfolio.